oguzcan-yavuz/q-and-a/README.md

 2. Add your changes.
 3. Commit with `npm run cz`.
+4. Push your branch to the remote.
-4. Squash and merge your branch with rebasing.
+5. Squash and merge your branch with rebasing.
    ```sh
    git flow feature finish -r -S
    ```